eligrubb/zecrecy/README.md

 # zecrecy

-A Zig project for secure operations.
+A Zig library for handling sensitive memory.

 ## Building